Migrant workers working in the UK should receive equal pay to British workers doing the same job and must be paid at least the national minimum wage.

 The national minimum wage

-The national minimum wage does not apply if you are genuinely self-employed.
+The national living wage and minimum wage does not apply if you are genuinely self-employed.

 If you are being paid per piece of work you finish rather than per hour, the total that you are paid must at least be equal to being paid the national minimum wage for the hours it takes you to do the work.